dschlenk/opennms-cookbook/README.md

 #### Events

 * `opennms_eventconf`: adds a event-file element to events in etc/eventconf.xml.
 See `opennms::test_eventconf` for example usage.

+#### Provisioning Requisitions

+These LWRPs use a cookbook library named Provision that I wrote to perform the work using the OpenNMS REST interface.
+As such, OpenNMS has to be running for the resources to converge.
+See any of the test recipes for my silly little ruby_block hack to make sure it is.
+Also you'll notice that I used 'import' a lot rather than the correct term 'requisition'.
+I can type 'import' a lot faster than 'requisition', so deal with it.
+And like everything else there are test recipes for each LWRP that have good examples in them.

+* `opennms_foreign_source`: create a new foreign source optionally defining a scan interval (defaults to '1d').
+* `opennms_service_detector`: add a service detector to a foreign source.
+TODO: if capsd is enabled in favor of provisiond add protocol-plugins to capsd-configuration.xml instead.
+* `opennms_policy`: add a policy to a foreign source.
+* `opennms_import`: Defines a requisition for a foreign source.
+This and all import* LWRPs include an option to synchronize the requisition - sync_import.
+* `opennms_import_node`: Add a node to a requisition including categories (array of strings) and assets (key/value hash pairs).
+* `opennms_import_node_interface`: Add an interface to a node in a requisition.
+* `opennms_import_node_interface_service`: Add a service to an interface on a node in a requisition.

 ### Template Overview